 Nights come early this time of year, but the season is bright in Charleston thanks to miles and miles of holiday lights in the local parks!
 Pick up some yummy BBQ sandwiches and fries from Dem 2 Brothers Grill and munch while you drive through the Coonskin Park Holiday Light Display.
 This local park features a dazzling drive through a display that sparkles and shines when the sun goes down.

-Charleston’s rich arts community keeps spirits bright throughout the season with beautiful music and performances that will remind you of the >wonder of the holidays.
+Charleston’s rich arts community keeps spirits bright throughout the season with beautiful music and performances that will remind you of the wonder of the holidays.
 Start with a romantic dinner at Bricks and Barrels, and then allow yourself to be thrilled by a stirring performance by the Trans Siberian Orchestra.
-Nutcracker performed by the Charleston Ballet and the West Virginia Symphony and remember the magic your of first live performance of this holiday classic.
+Or take your favorite niece to the Nutcracker performed by the Charleston Ballet and the West Virginia Symphony and remember the magic your of first live performance of this holiday classic.

 When it’s time to do some holiday shopping, take the whole family out for pizza at Pies & Pints and head over to the Capitol Market for photos of the kids with Santa.
 Get the family to work together and create memories at the Gingerbread House Family Workshop.
 And don’t forget to make a plan to shop this month’s Art Walk to find a unique gift for that very special person on your list.